Uninett/nav/doc/hacking/using-vagrant.rst

 Further reading
 ^^^^^^^^^^^^^^^

-If you want to learn the dirty details of NAV's Vagrant setup, use the :doc:`/reference/vagrant` reference.
+If you want to learn the dirty details of NAV's Vagrant setup, read :doc:`vagrant`.